 Teams should submit their abstract paper and a high quality video through the online submission system: https://new.precisionconference.com/~vr

-All contest paper submissions must be in English and must be prepared in IEEE Computer Society VGTC format (http://junctionpublishing.org/vgtc/Tasks/camera.html) and submitted in PDF format.
+Submissions must be in English and must be prepared in IEEE Computer Society VGTC format (http://junctionpublishing.org/vgtc/Tasks/camera.html) and submitted as PDF.
 We highly encourage authors to use the LaTeX template.
-However, authors who choose to use the MS Word template should ensure that the PDF submission matches the PDF format template (http://junctionpublishing.org/vgtc/Templates/october2017/vgtc_conference_latex.pdf).
+However, authors who choose to use the Word template need to ensure that their PDF submission matches the format.

-You can contact us at email@example.com if you have any further questions.
-Call updates will be posted on the contest page of http://ieeevr.org/2021/.
+Feel free to contact us at email@example.com if you have any further questions.
+Call updates will be posted on the contest page of https://ieeevr.org/2022/contribute/3dui-contest/ .

 - Luciano Soares, Insper, Brazil